galeone/openatd/README.md

 ## Status

-Work in progress.
-Defining some basic strategy (BuyLowAndHodl is missing at the time of writing).
+**Work in progress.
+The code in the repo won't compile on your machine.
+There are missing classes that are not public (yet)**

 ## Installation